tjfulle/matmodlab/_sources/background.txt

 IO features of the *MED*.
 And so, for some time I used both the *MED* and *MMD* drivers in applications that suited their respective strengths.
-After some time using both drivers, I decided to combine the best features of each in to my own driver.
+After some time using both drivers, I decided to combine the best features of each into my own driver.
 Both the *MED* and *MMD* drivers were written in Fortran and I decided to write the new driver in Python so that I could leverage the large number of builtin libraries.
 The Numpy and Scipy Python libraries would be used for handling most number crunching.
 The new driver came to be known as